-In the margins of the 2012 NATO Summit in Chicago, NATO nations took an important step towards the delivery of a NATO-owned and -operated ground surveillance and reconnaissance capability.
-A procurement contract for the AGS system was signed on 20 May 2012, in preparation for the delivery of a vital capability that will be made available to all NATO member countries.
+In the margins of the 2012 NATO Summit in Chicago, NATO Allies took an important step towards the delivery of a NATO-owned and -operated ground surveillance and reconnaissance capability.
+A procurement contract for the AGS system was signed on 20 May 2012, in preparation for the delivery of a vital capability that would be made available to all NATO member countries.
 NAGSMA, representing the 15 AGS acquiring countries, awarded the prime contract for the system to Northrop Grumman.
 The company's primary industrial team included Airbus Defence and Space (Germany), Leonardo (Italy) and Kongsberg (Norway), as well as leading defence companies from all acquiring countries, which contributed to the delivery of the AGS system.
 The AGS acquisition contract included the purchase and initial operation and maintenance of unmanned aircraft equipped with advanced ground surveillance radar sensors.

 In September 2015, NATO AGS achieved important milestones such as the first live ground testing of NATO’s first RQ-4D aircraft and the activation of NATO AGS Force, meaning Allies formally agreed the configuration (number of staff, their rank structure, etc.) of the unit responsible for operating the AGS NATO RQ-4D remotely piloted aircraft from Sigonella Air Base.

 Between September and December 2015, other important milestones were achieved:

 - Mobile General Ground Station (MGGS) and Transportable General Ground Station (TGGS) roll-outs took place;

 - The first test flight of NATO’s first RQ-4D occurred in Palmdale, California; and

 - AGS successfully participated in exercise Trident Juncture 2015 from the NATO AGS Capability Testbed (NACT) in the Netherlands.

 From 2016 to 2019, a number of test flights took place in order to further develop and test AGS capabilities.
 These included the first flight remotely controlled from the AGS Main Operating Base in Sigonella at the end of 2017.